AhmedNasser1010/OrderSync/README.md

 ### Project
 - Tasks 🎯
 	- To Do
+		- [ ] Split up create new user for business manager.
+		- [ ] Seprate update business form in different pages for better user experience.
+		- [ ] Seprate add new business form in different pages for better user experience.
 		- [ ] Add, loading screen.
 		- [ ] Tables sorting.
 		- [ ] Caching data instead of API request.